 These boxes are not magic and they can’t do it alone, but as it says on the box, they can lend a helping hand.
 These teas have all been selected because there is some science behind their helpfulness.
 We also include an infuser basket and a cheeky free sample of something to treat yourself (don’t worry it is healthy).
 As a package, these sets are cheaper than buying the elements individually and of course include free shipping!
 More than £25 of tea and accessories for just £20.
 Total bargain.

-We are well aware of some “detox” or “slimming” teas that have laxative effects and we would like to reassure our customers…None of these teas contain any laxative ingredients.
+We are well aware of some “detox” or “slimming” teas that have laxative effects and we would like to reassure our customers…None of these teas contains any laxative ingredients.
 Just pure natural ingredients.
-As always we would like to remind you that while we are very enthusiastic about tea we hold no medical qualifications beyond a basic first aid certificate.
+As always we would like to remind you that while we are very enthusiastic about tea we hold no medical qualifications beyond a basic first-aid certificate.
 If you have a medical condition and require medical advice about any of our teas we strongly suggest you speak to a medical professional.

 Three teas to help you towards your goal of losing weight.
 Also exceptionally tasty and rewarding in their own right.